uilianries/imgui/About-the-IMGUI-paradigm.md

 - IMGUI does not means limited layout feature.
 - IMGUI does not means single pass flow.

-TODO: Each of those points could be explained with a paragraph.
+TODO: Each of those points should be explained with a paragraph.
 We could also describe how common UI libraries (of all types) stand on a given axis.

 ### Vurtun's writeup